Visa & Immigration

-Incoming RSM exchange students who are accepted in one of the exchange programmes (BSc, MSc and CEMS) and DO NOT have a nationality of one of the following countries: European Union (EU/EEA), Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA or Vatican State, and the duration of your programme is more than 90 days.
+Incoming RSM exchange students who are accepted in one of the exchange programmes (BSc, MSc and CEMS) and DO NOT have a nationality of one of the following countries: European Union (EU/EEA), Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA or Vatican State, and the duration of your programme is 90 days and/or more.

 Who needs to apply for a residence permit ONLY?

 Incoming RSM exchange student and accepted in one of the exchange programmes (BSc, MSc and CEMS) and HAVE a nationality of one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA or Vatican State, and of whom the duration of the exchange programme is more than 90 days.

 For students who need an entry visa and/or residence permit, the first contact person at RSM is Ms. Sofie van Hattem (Administrative Assistant) International Office, email: firstname.lastname@example.org Students will receive an instruction e-mail regarding the immigration (to whoever this applies) and they are required to read the instructions very carefully.
 Also, sticking to the deadline is their own responsibility.

 Autumn: students need to submit their documents by May 15

 Spring: students need to submit their documents by October 15

 After these dates no smooth processing of applications and approvals can be guaranteed.